Finding relevant cards and tags...

 What is NovaCards?

-NovaCards is a machine learning web app designed to help medical students reduce the amount of work needed to study with Anki.
-Currently, NovaCards helps medical students immediately find relevant cards and tags from the popular AnKing deck.
-This can save medical students an hour or more each day of time spent searching for relevant material, and free up time to actually study.
+NovaCards is a machine-learning web app designed to help students reduce the amount of work needed to study with Anki.
+Currently, NovaCards helps medical students, premeds, residents, and PA students immediately find relevant cards and tags from several popular Anki decks including the AnKing medical school deck, the AnKing MCAT deck, the Hoop and Ruck Step 3 deck, and the PANCE Prep Pearls deck.
+In addition, NovaCards now has the ability to automatically create new flashcards from material that is not covered in these pre-made decks.
+This can save students an hour or more each day of time spent searching for relevant material, and free up time to actually study.

 How does NovaCards work?

 In order to find flashcards and tags, you must first upload material that covers what you are learning to the NovaCards home page as shown in the image below.
 This can include textbook chapters, lecture notes, slide decks, or just about any other text file.
 While NovaCards will return results for almost any relevant medical text, its algorithm works best with text that is in natural language.
-This means that things such as textbook chapters with complete sentences will often return better results than bulleted lists of notes, for example.
+This means that things such as textbook chapters with complete sentences will often return better results than bulleted lists of notes, although either can be used.
 These files can be copied and pasted, or uploaded in formats such as a .pdf or .docx file.

-Figure 1: See the example natural language text aboutvagrant Alzheimer’s Disease pasted into the home page of NovaCards.
-Alternatively, supported files can be selected chosen or dropped to the right of the text box.
+Figure 1: See the example natural language text about Alzheimer’s Disease pasted into the home page of NovaCards.
+Alternatively, supported files can be selected, chosen, or dropped to the right of the text box.

 Once your text is uploaded, you will have several options available to customize your search using the Advanced Options.
-You can choose to only search for certain subsets of tags, such as First Aid tags, if you are studying using a specific resource.
 You can also specify the number of tags or cards you would like to see.
-Additionally, you can specify the version of AnKing you are using to ensure that you get the most accurate recommendations.
+Additionally, you can specify which deck you would like to search depending on what test you are preparing for.
 These options can be accessed by clicking the hamburger icon to the left of the NovaCards logo at the top of the page.

 Figure 2: Here is an example of the advanced options that can be accessed by clicking the hamburger menu to the left of the logo.